Donald Trump sexual misconduct allegations: E. Jean Carroll (1996)

-In September 2020, the Justice Department filed a court motion seeking to take over Trump's defense, arguing he had acted "within the scope" of the presidency when he called Carroll a liar.
-The Justice Department also moved the case to a federal court from a state court which the previous month had denied a motion by Trump's attorney to delay the case, which was about to enter the discovery phase.
-During discovery, Trump could be required to provide a deposition, as well as a DNA sample to compare to genetic material purportedly found on the dress Carroll says she was wearing during the alleged sexual assault.
-Attorney general Bill Barr asserted the move was a routine application of the Westfall Act that permits the Justice Department to defend federal employees against civil liability for acts conducted in the normal course of their duties.
+In September 2020, the Justice Department argued that Trump had acted "within the scope" of the presidency when he called Carroll a liar, moved the case from a state court (which had recently denied Trump's motion to delay the case) to federal court, and sought to take over his defense.
+During the discovery phase, Trump could have been required to testify and to provide a DNA sample.
+Attorney general Bill Barr cited the Westfall Act as allowing the Justice Department to defend federal employees against civil liability for acts conducted in the normal course of their duties.
 Barr stated the White House had requested the Justice Department action and noted that taxpayers would pay any judgment should Carroll win the case.
-The next month, the Justice Department asserted in a court filing that the president should not be held liable in a personal suit because he spoke in his official capacity as president, an argument thatif accepted by the courtwould have the practical effect of dismissing the suit because government employees largely enjoy immunity from defamation suits.
-On October 27, federal judge Lewis Kaplan rejected the Justice Department attempt to intervene in the case, ruling the suit could proceed on the basis of Trump's actions as a private citizen.
-Kaplan stated that the Justice Department improperly considered the president an officer of a federal agency rather than a constitutional officer.
+Since government employees largely enjoy immunity from defamation suits, the Justice Department argued that Trump had spoken in his official capacity as president.
+On October 27, federal judge Lewis Kaplan rejected that argument and allowed the suit to proceed and consider Trump's actions to be by a private citizen—not an officer of a federal agency (as the Justice Department said), as Trump was occupying an office defined in the Constitution, which was a separate category.
 On November 20, Kaplan ordered Trump's prior private attorneys to resume representing him in the case.
-On November 25, the Department of Justice filed an appeal of Judge Kaplan's ruling in the United States Court of Appeals for the Second Circuit.
-According to Reuters, "It is unclear whether the justice department will pursue the case on Trump's behalf after the inauguration on 20 January of Joe Biden, the Democrat who defeated Trump, a Republican, in the November presidential election."
-In June 2021, the Justice Department — then under the Biden administration — argued in a court brief that it should substitute itself as the defendant in the case because Trump had acted as a federal employee.
+On November 25, the Department of Justice appealed Judge Kaplan's ruling in the United States Court of Appeals for the Second Circuit.

+In June 2021, the Justice Department argued in a court brief that it should substitute itself as the defendant in the case because Trump had acted as a federal employee.